 The Advanced Search Screen

 The layout of the advanced search screen resembles the detail view of the module where you accessed it.
 For example, from the Contacts module, the advanced search screen is similar to the Contacts detail view.
-It provides search access to all the fields, including notes and logs.
-You can also search on relevant fields for related records, such as linked companies and lists.
+It provides search access to all fields, including the note fields and the log entries (in the footer bar).
+You can also search relevant fields for related records, such as linked companies or lists.

 Advanced Search Tool Bar

-The tool bar at the top of the screen gives you the power to build even the most complex search queries.
-You do this by stacking multiple search requests into a sophisticated query.
-Then you can save these queries to easily reuse in the future.
+The tool bar at the top of the screen gives you the power to build complex queries.
+You do this by stacking multiple search requests into a single, sophisticated query.
+Then you can save these queries to easily reuse them later.

 - Find Requests — Browse through current search requests, using the arrows, number box, or slider to navigate between them.